Fleet logo

 Prerequisites

-Add a software package to a team
+Add a custom package

 • Navigate to the Software page: Click on the "Software" tab in the main navigation menu.